google/applied-machine-learning-intensive/v2/06_other_models/00_random_forests/slides.md

 * How many samples are required in a leaf?

 <!--
 These two hyperparameters are very related.

-The first asks how many samples are required in a node for you to be able to split it.
+`min_samples_split` asks how many samples are required in a node for you to be able to split it.
 Any value greater than one is allowed, with the default being two.

-The next hyperparameter, min_samples_leaf, tells us the minimum number of samples needed to form a leaf node.
+`min_samples_leaf` tells us the minimum number of samples needed to form a leaf node.
 The default is one, which is very specific.

 You should be able to see how these are related, and how they can cancel each other out.
 If I say that `min_samples_leaf` is two instead of one, then I've effectively set `min_samples_split` to at